 Born near the great Black Sea, Val Chmerkovskiy knew he wanted to get married by the water.
-“There is something inside me that is drawn to the ocean,” shares the Dancing With the Stars professional dancer.
+“There is something inside me that is drawn to the ocean,” shares the Dancing with the Stars professional dancer.
 “I love it.
 I’m inspired by it.
 Its power, its beauty, its generosity, its ability to cleanse and replenish.”

-When he and his soon-to-be-wife Jenna Johnson, also a professional dancer on the hit show, began looking at venues for their wedding, Terranea Resort stood out to them immediately.
+When he and his then-fiancé Jenna Johnson, also a professional dancer on the hit show, began looking at venues for their wedding, Terranea Resort stood out immediately.
 “The surroundings take you far, far away from California and into what can be reminiscent of Tuscany or the beautiful mountain side of Lake Como,” says Val.
 “As much as we like to compare beauty, there is no need to do it with Terranea.
 It is a gorgeous venue that stands on its own.”

 Get Close to Nature

 Perched on a bluff and overlooking the Pacific Ocean on the breathtaking Palos Verdes Peninsula, Terranea Resort organically embraces Mother Nature’s gifts.
 Jenna and Val chose a prime spot to exchange vows, right on the property’s edge with the blue waters and an endless sky behind them.